Hans: A head can't really explode just because it's shot, right?

 - In Pitt, this is one of Timmy's primary uses for his Psychic Powers.
 It was especially useful against the Zombie Apocalypse in the Intercontinuity Crossover with The Darkness.

-- Planetary: Pops up in this Warren Ellis work, in The Drummer's backstory; he was one of about a dozen child prodigies tied to computers in an attempt to create a human system for secretly controlling the internet, all of whom wore bomb collars as extra security measures.
+- Planetary: Pops up in The Drummer's backstory; he was one of about a dozen child prodigies tied to computers in an attempt to create a human system for secretly controlling the internet, all of whom wore bomb collars as extra security measures.
 He was the only one to survive escape.

 - In Requiem for a Rogue, an arc of the X-Wing Series comics, the bad guy, failing to kill the Rogues, is interrupted by a new bad guy with a stronger connection to the Force.
 The new bad guy shoots his own hand off and telekinetically uses it to strangle the old bad guy while monologuing, then removes the hand and makes the old one's head explode.
 Why not just shoot him, just strangle him, or just blow up his head?
 Because that's not ridiculous and overly elaborate enough, apparently.